delaneyscheidell/VersionControl/README.md

 # VersionControl
-Big Ideas in Computing Version Control Lab a
+Big Ideas in Coptuing Lab 6 (?)
+Takes in a name input, takes in an age input, greets the user and adds their age